How to Accept Payments in a Post-Pandemic World

 Taking Credit Card Payments Online

-payment gateway to your e-commerce website or mobile app.
+To accept credit card payments online, you will need to connect a payment gateway to your e-commerce website or mobile app.
 Connecting a payment gateway like Bambora to your website ensures a smooth and secure online checkout experience.
 Your customer remains on your site for the entire payment process, all of their payment information stays on your servers, and tokenization is utilized.
 Plus, customers can pay for your goods and services using all major credit cards and gift cards.

 "Card Present" vs "Card Not Present" Transactions